bicarlsen/leptos-devtools/README.md

 # Leptos Developer Tools

 > [!WARNING]
-This library is very unstable.
+> This library is very unstable.
-When there is a problem, refresh the page or reopen Developer Tools.
+> When there is a problem, refresh the page or re-open Developer Tools.

-## Use
+## Install

 ### 1. Clone the repository